prince07lid/github-profile-finder/README.md

-🚀 **GitHub Profile Finder Project**
+GitHub Profile Finder Project

-🔍 **Project Purpose**: Find GitHub users and track your own activity
+Locate GitHub users and monitor your own activity effortlessly,find GitHub users by entering their username and  Keep track of your own GitHub activity

-🎨 **Design Tools**: Figma, Photoshop

-💻 **Tech Stack**: HTML, CSS, JS, jQuery, Bootstrap, API, React, GitHub API

-🙌 Thanks for exploring this project!

-🚀 **Key Features**:

-- Search for GitHub users by username
-- View detailed user profiles, including repositories and followers
-- Monitor your GitHub activity
-- Clean and user-friendly design

-Feel free to use these elements to create an eye-catching and attractive README file for your GitHub Profile Finder project! 🌟
+Technologies Used:HTML,CSS,JavaScript,Bootstrap,jQuery,API,GitHub API,React